codankra/openprices/README.md

 ## 🤝 Contributing

-I'd love your help in making Open Price Data even better!
+I'd love your help in making Open Price even better!
 If you have an awesome idea, or notice any bug or area of improvement, here's how you can contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)